KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_018_Cameras.md

 The `camera.orthographic` object contains `xmag` and `ymag` properties.
 These define the magnification of the camera in x- and y-direction, and basically describe the width and height of the viewing volume.

 Both camera types additionally contain `znear` and `zfar` properties, which are the coordinates of the near and far clipping plane.
+For perspective cameras, the `zfar` value is optional.
+When it is missing, a special "infinite projection matrix" will be used.

 Explaining the details of cameras, viewing, and projections is beyond the scope of this tutorial.
 The important point is that most graphics APIs offer methods for defining the viewing configuration that are directly based on these parameters.
 In general, these parameters can be used to compute a *camera matrix*.
 The camera matrix can be inverted to obtain the *view matrix*, which will later be post-multiplied with the *model matrix* to obtain the *model-view matrix*, which is required by the renderer.